expertiza/expertiza/DEPLOY.md

 4. Edit line and set to `set :rvm_ruby_version, '2.6.6'`
 5. Edit line and set to `set :deploy_to, "/home/krshah3/expertiza_deploy"`
 6. Edit line and set to `set :branch, 'deploy'`
+7. Make sure `JAVA_HOME` under `set :default_env` is correctly set according to the value in the remote server.

 ## `/config/deploy/staging.rb`